Cataract Surgery on Long Island, NY

 “No-stitch” cataract surgery is an outpatient procedure that requires a day or two of recovery.
 Vision may be blurred until the eyes have fully healed, which may take anywhere from six to eight weeks.
 During this time, patients are closely monitored by their primary eye care physician.

-For more information on cataract surgery and to determine your cataract surgery candidacy, please visit a qualified cataract surgeon.
-If you are in need of an eye care physician, please use the Physician Locator to locate an Island Eye attending eye surgeon in your area.
+For more information on cataract surgery, and to determine your cataract surgery candidacy, please visit a qualified cataract surgeon.
+If you are in need of an eye care physician, please contact our Staten Island office to find an attending eye surgeon in your area.